-Minister for Agriculture, Marine and Food, Simon Coveney TD, was in Australia last week, as part of a ‘Promote Ireland’ programme around St Patrick's Day – helping to promote tourism to Ireland in 2014.
+Minister for Agriculture, Food and the Marine, Simon Coveney TD, was in Italy this week, as part of a ‘Promote Ireland’ programme around St Patrick's Day – helping to promote tourism to Ireland in 2015.

-Diane Butler, Tourism Ireland’s manager in Australia, said: “We are delighted that Minister Coveney was with us in Australia for the important St Patrick’s period, to help us deliver the message about the many great reasons to visit Ireland this year.
-2013 was the best year ever for visitor numbers from Australia to Ireland, with double-digit growth recorded.
-Tourism Ireland has a busy programme of promotions under way in 2014, to keep the momentum going and build on that growth.
-Australia is an important market for tourism to the island of Ireland, with Australian visitors tending to stay longer than other holidaymakers and travelling throughout the regions.
+Niamh Kinsella, Tourism Ireland’s manager in Italy, said: “We are delighted that Minister Coveney was with us in Italy for the important St Patrick’s period, to help us deliver the message about the many great reasons to visit Ireland this year.
+In 2014, we welcomed almost 258,000 visitors from Italy to Ireland.
+Tourism Ireland has a busy programme of promotions under way in 2015, to keep the momentum going and build on that success.”

 Notes To Editors